-2. Measure one cup of boiling water and pour about half into the cocoa mixture.
+Measure one cup of boiling water and pour about half into the cocoa mixture.

-4. Add the remainder of the water, stirring until smooth and then bring to a low simmer over medium heat, stirring often (“low simmer” means bubbles just breaking the surface – like the photo above.)
+Whisk until a paste forms, getting out as many lumps as you can.
+Add the remainder of the water, stirring until smooth and then bring to a low simmer over medium heat, stirring often for about 3 minutes.
+(TIP: “low simmer” means bubbles just breaking the surface – like the photo above.)

 Ours probably lasts 3-4 weeks in the refrigerator, but like I said, we use it daily.
 I’m sure it would last longer if needed.